 Reference is made to the information under "Incorporation of Certain Documents by Reference" in the accompanying Prospectus.
 All documents filed under the Exchange Act with the Commission prior to January 1, 2016, and incorporated by reference in the accompanying Prospectus have been superseded by the above-listed documents and shall not be deemed to constitute a part of the accompanying Prospectus or the Prospectus Supplement.
-In addition, for the avoidance of doubt, the Annual Report on Form 10-K for the year ended December 31, 2015 and the Quarterly Report on Form 10-Q for the quarter ended March 31, 2016, of UAL are not incorporated by reference in this Prospectus Supplement.
+In addition, for the avoidance of doubt, the Annual Report on Form 10-K for the year ended December 31, 2015 and the Quarterly Reports on Form 10-Q for the quarters ended March 31, 2016 and June 30, 2016, of UAL are not incorporated by reference in this Prospectus Supplement.